 This degree aims to:

-- Find out more on our Forensics pages
+Find out more on our Why Forensic Science? page

 Year 1 of this exciting course introduces you to the world of the forensic scientist and crime scene investigator as well as providing the science that you will need to become a practising forensic analyst.
 These include key topics in genetics, biochemistry and cell biology together with an introduction to the legal system within which forensic scientists work.
 The course will deliver introductory modules in methods of forensic analysis and the role of forensic science in modern society.